kietbui/venus_titan_guidance/docs/_static/src/motion_sensor/item60_gocontrol_home_motion.rst

 Working with PhD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
-Monitor your GoControl Motion Sensor sensor and other connected devices with the Zinno app available on iOS&Android
+Monitor your GoControl Motion Sensor and other connected devices with the Zinno app available on iOS&Android
 	#.
 Receive alerts from PhD if the GoControl Motion Sensor movement
 	#.
 Associate GoControl Motion Sensor with other smart devices in Zinno App, and set them to turn on or off when sensor detects movement, or a change in temperature